Yasi2110/CSES-ProblemSet-Solutions/Dynamic Programming/Dynamic Programming.md

 ```

 ## [Removing Digits](https://cses.fi/problemset/task/1637)
-For every n the answear is one plus the minimum from all the answears of n minus any given digit of n.
+For every n the answer is one plus the minimum from all the answers of n minus any given digit of n.
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;